 History of New Directions for Veterans

 Founded by two formerly homeless Vietnam veterans and a local advocate for homeless persons, New Directions for Veterans initially operated out of a five-bedroom home serving eight homeless veterans.
-We now operate three transitional housing programs, a rapid re-housing and homelessness prevention program called Supportive Services for Veteran Families, a bridge housing program called the Accelerated Re-Housing Center, and five permanent supportive housing facilities in Los Angeles County, with additional projects in the pipeline.
+We now operate two transitional housing programs, a rapid re-housing and homelessness prevention program called Supportive Services for Veteran Families, a bridge housing program called the Accelerated Re-Housing Center, and six permanent supportive housing facilities in Los Angeles County, with additional projects in the pipeline.

 John Keaveney served two tours of duty in Vietnam as an Army combat infantryman and left Vietnam in 1972 with a multi-use drug problem.
 For the next 11 years, he alternated between homelessness and incarceration until 1983, when he was court-committed to a Veterans Administration (VA) drug rehabilitation program called New Directions.